HarshvMahawar/GSoC-23-SPDX-SWH/README.md

 ### Challenges
 The major challenge I faced during this project was the difference in the directory structure and metadata file structure of projects from different origins, for example, the amount of information the metadata file PKG-INFO of a PyPI origin has is different from that of package.json of a NPM origin so the generalized code might not work.

-The way I solved this was to make different implementations for different origins, though the base class remains the same, the methodology to extract the metadata from different origins differs.
+The way I solved this was to make different implementations for different origins, though the base classes remain the same, the methodology to extract the metadata from different origins differs.

 ### Future Aspects